 - Summarises this information in Reporting

-Wireless Access Points (WAPs) can be associated with service tiles.
+Wireless Access Points (APs) can be associated with service tiles.
 They will impact location tiles and show as strip charts under the parent controller.

 On the right of each strip chart, click to jump to the Details page for that controller or AP

-Highlight refreshes the list of WAPs every 20 minutes for Cisco and Aruba and every 15 minutes for Aerohive.
-Descriptive information (configured into the WAP by the Wireless LAN administrator) is collected by Highlight for each WAP on WAP discovery and then updated approximately every four hours:
+Highlight periodically refreshes the list of APs.
+Descriptive information (configured into the AP by the Wireless LAN administrator) is collected by Highlight for each AP on discovery and then updated periodically:

-This information is used to title the Details page for individual WAPs and is available in the Reporting area, enabling users to list all their WAPs with serial numbers, locations etc.
+This information is used to title the Details page for individual APs and is available in the Reporting area, enabling users to list all their APs with serial numbers, locations etc.

 Summarised / Reporting information

 Highlight provides WiFi summary reporting.
-A number of new columns are available for inclusion in reports and new graphics can be included with these:
+A number of WiFi specific columns are available for inclusion in reports and graphics can be included with these: